-A new, digital edition of Flavors of the Fjords will soon be available (Summer 2018).
+The new, digital, updated and expanded edition of Flavors of the Fjords is now available.
 The remaining hard cover stock of “first edition” Flavors is not likely to be replaced.

 Why not order your hard copy now to have at hand in your cooking library for convenient access?